-Microsoft job listing contains reference to Windows Phone Blue updateAlex Wagner - Deputy Managing Editor, News Desk
+Microsoft job listing contains reference to Windows Phone Blue updateAlex Wagner - Editorial Director of News and Content

 Earlier this month, a rumor claimed that Microsoft is prepping a substantial "Blue" update for Windows Phone and in addition to Windows 8 that'll include user experience tweaks and possibly help to unify their development platforms.
 Microsoft has yet to officially say anything about the Blue update, but some new job listings found by ZDNet contain references to Windows Phone Blue and Windows Blue.